jeandi7/prologzanzibar/README.md

 ![image info](dataTuples.png)

-You have to get used to reading from right to left the resource:id#relation@user:id
+You have to get used to reading from right to left the object:id#relation@user:id

 > Tuples in Zanzibar became Prolog facts